By Deborah Jeanne Sergeant

 Parents should brush and floss their children’s teeth until they possess the fine motor skills and eye hand coordination to do it themselves.
 Mooney said that their handwriting can often reveal if they are ready.

-She encourages parents to brush alongside their older children to motivate and supervise them, as well as visit a dentist in Fulham for regular teeth cleaning.
+She encourages parents to brush alongside their older children to motivate and supervise them, as well as to set a good example.
 It may also encourage children to select their own floss or picks.
 Many children’s floss picks come in bright colors and fun designs as well as a lack of the pointed end.

 Cynthia Wong, pediatric dentist and the director for Eastman Institute for Oral Health’s Pediatric Dentistry Residency Program, said that floss picks or floss on a handle can be easier for parents trying to work in tiny mouths.